Benjamin-Albeyta/CG3DGP-Fall-2025-SQ-CJ-BA/README.md

 ### [Monument Valley]

 Monument Valley is a puzzle and indie game by Ustwo Games.
 The player leads the princess Ida through mazes of optical illusions and impossible objects while manipulating the world around her to reach various platforms.
 We will take inspiration from their environmental art and puzzle level design, which matches our dream setting.
-We will also try to manipulate the geometry and perspective to unlock different user experiences.
+The general aesthetic and style is what we're mainly drawing inspiration from here.

 ![Monument Valley 1](https://design-milk.com/images/2014/04/caledonia.jpg)